Knifeman yelling 'Allahu Akbar' shot dead after killing two in France

 Paris was rocked in 2015 by multiple attacks that killed 130 people.
 In 2016 a gunman drove a truck into a crowd celebrating Bastille Day in Nice, killing 86 people.
 Both of these attacks were claimed by Islamic State.

-Other countries, including Britain, Germany and Belgium, have also suffered attacks using knives, guns, explosives and vehicles.
+Other countries, including Britain, Germany and Belgium, have also suffered attacks by militants using knives, guns, explosives and driving vehicles at crowds.

-"If the military had not been there, we would have had a lot more deaths," Samia Ghali, lawmaker for the Marseille region, told France Bleu Province radio.
+Some 200 police officers cordoned off the area and all roads were closed to traffic.

 French troops are part of a U.S.-led coalition fighting Islamic State in Syria and Iraq and has thousands of soldiers in West Africa fighting al Qaeda-linked militants, operations that have made these groups urge their followers to target France.

-President Emmanuel Macron said on Twitter he was "disgusted by this barbaric act" and praised the calmness and efficiency of security forces, including the military.
+President Emmanuel Macron said on Twitter he was "disgusted by this barbaric act" and praised the calmness and efficiency of security forces.

 French lawmakers are due to vote on a much-criticised anti-terrorism law on Tuesday, which would see France come out of its state-of-emergency in November, although some of the powers would be enshrined into law.